-Dr. Paula Stigler Granados Dr. Humberto Parada Dr. Jong-Deuk Baek Dr. Emily Schmied Dr. Jong-Deuk Baek Dr. Jennifer Munday The SPH also has one Graduate Advisor for the MPH and MS degrees.
+The SPH also has one Graduate Advisor for the MPH and MS degrees.
 There are separate Graduate Advisors for the JDP/DrPH programs (see SPH websites).
 The SPH MPH/MS Graduate Advisor serves as the interface between the student, the SPH, and Graduate Studies by interpreting academic policy, and can be consulted about general policy and procedure issues including changes to your program, academic and personal support resources, Plan A/B (thesis/capstone) and graduation.
 The Graduate Advisor has signatory authority for various official forms, such as Petition for Adjustment of Academic Requirements, Advancement to Candidacy, Change of Program, and Thesis Committee Forms.
 You will be referred to the Graduate Advisor when the Division Advisor or the Admissions Coordinator require additional interpretation of academic policy.
-The Graduate Advisor is Dr. Penelope (Jenny) Quintana.
+The Graduate Advisor is Dr. Penelope (Jenny) Quintana at phgradadvisor@sdsu.edu and jquintan@sdsu.edu.

-NOTE: Electronic forms (E-forms) are now available to submit any petitions or change requests to your program.
+NOTE: Electronic forms (E-forms) are now available in My.SDSU to submit any petitions or change requests to your program.
 Online forms make it easier for students to submit forms and reduce processing time.

-Please thoroughly review the webpage and Student User Guide for more information on E-forms and instructions: http://grad.sdsu.edu/current_grad_students/forms
+Please thoroughly review the webpage and Student User Guide for more information on E-forms and instructions: http://grad.sdsu.edu/current\grad\students/forms